International-GNSS-Service/SLM/doc/source/configuration.rst

 **This setting is required and must be an absolute path.** It is not an official Django setting, but appears in the docs examples and is very common by convention.
 Think of it as the working directory of your running SLM.
-Directories such as :setting:`SLM_LOG_DIR` will default to subpaths of this directory.
+Directories such as :setting:`SLM_LOG_DIR` will default to sub paths of this directory.